 From 2009 to 2018, Population Matters ran a project called PopOffsets which raised and distributed tens of thousands of pounds to independent, local grassroots family planning projects.
 None of the projects were initiated by Population Matters.
 The premise of PopOffsets was that providing family planning and allowing people to prevent unwanted pregnancies would prevent future climate emissions and so was equivalent to offsetting through tree planting and other measures.
 As with other offsetting measures, people could make donations to the scheme based on a calculated carbon saving.

-PopOffsets was not focussed on the Global South, as has sometimes been claimed, and provided valuable funding to projects in the UK and US too.
+PopOffsets was not focussed on the Global South, as is sometimes claimed, and provided valuable funding to projects in the UK and US too.
 However, its emphasis on carbon offsetting was consistently misinterpreted and sometimes misrepresented, and we recognise that the principle of offsetting itself is a controversial one.
 We concluded we could meet the same goals of helping people and demonstrating the value and effectiveness of ethical, choice-based family planning and empowerment without the offsetting element.
 In 2018, we wound up PopOffsets and launched the similar Empower to Plan crowdfunding scheme, which provides funding direct to independent projects, but has no offsetting component.

 We recognise PopOffsets as a misstep in communications terms, but are proud of the great work it did in supporting so many projects in their vital work meeting the demand for family planning in places where it was difficult to access.
 We are very proud that Empower to Plan is proving even more effective in meeting those goals.